-Looking for zinc nickel plating suppliers?
+Looking for nickel plating suppliers?
 At E.C.
-Williams Ltd we specialise in electroplating services, one of which is nickel plating services.
+Williams, as an electroplating company, nickel plating is one our our speciality services.
 Nickel plating is also known as nickel electroplating or nickel electro-deposition.
 It is a very popular process which many industries use for manufacturing applications.

 Nickel plating is the process of using electrical current to coat a conductive material (usually metal), with a thin layer of nickel.
 Other electroplating metals include zinc, copper, silver and more.

 There is a variety of reasons to use nickel plating process.
-Including to provide corrosion resistance, increase wear resistance and lifespan of a component, improve the appearance of an object and to create a uniform.
+This includes providing corrosion resistance, increase wear resistance and lifespan of a component.
+As well as, improving the appearance of an object and to create a uniform.

 Advantages of nickel plating